gkapfham/pyohio2021-presentation/slides.md

 specific case, we can scan the rest of the function's source code to note that urls is a variable of type list.
 However, this version of the function does not reveal the type of the data stored in the list!

-Moreover, it is important to note that if this function was a part of a more complex Python program then it would become more difficult for a programmer to have a full-featured understanding of the inputs, outputs, and behavior of extract_urls.

 -->